Harry908/JobWise/docs/api-services/02-profile-api.md

 - `user_id`: Owner of the profile; derived from the authenticated user and never taken from the client.
 - `personal_info`: JSON object with contact details, links, etc.
 - `skills`: JSON grouping of technical, soft, languages, and certifications.
+- `enhanced_professional_summary`: AI-enhanced version of professional_summary; the original field remains as user-authored content.
-- `enhanced_*` fields: AI-enhanced copies of summaries/descriptions; original fields remain as user-authored content.
+- `enhanced_description` (in experiences/projects): AI-enhanced versions of descriptions; original description fields remain as user-authored content.
+- `achievements`: List of strings representing key accomplishments in experiences.
 **Base Path**: `/api/v1/profiles`
 **Status**: ✅ Fully Implemented